Songun

 Songun elevates the Korean People's Army within North Korea as an organization and as a state function, granting it the primary position in the North Korean government and society.
 It guides domestic policy and international interactions.
 It is the framework for the government, designating the military as the "supreme repository of power".
 The government grants the Korean People's Army the highest economic and resource-allocation priority and positions it as the model for society to emulate.
-Songun is also the ideological concept behind a shift in policies since 1994 which emphasize the people's military over all other aspects of state and society.
+Songun represents the ideological concept behind a shift in policies since 1994 which emphasize the people's military over all other aspects of state and society.

 History

-The roots of Songun can be traced back to Kim Il-sung's guerilla activities against the Japanese during the 1930s.
-During this time, Kim Il-sung came to believe that a nation's independence, sovereignty, and prosperity were dependent on the existence of an organized and well-armed fighting force.
+The roots of Songun can be traced back to Kim Il Sung's guerilla activities against the Japanese during the 1930s.
+During this time, Kim Il Sung came to believe that a nation's independence, sovereignty, and prosperity were dependent on the existence of an organized and well-armed fighting force.

-The "four military lines" (사대군사노선; 四大軍事路線) policy implemented by Kim Il-sung in 1962 was a precursor to Songun.
-The policy aimed to arm the entire population, fortify the state, educate every soldier to become a party cadre, and modernize the military.
+The "four military lines" (사대군사노선; 四大軍事路線) policy implemented by Kim Il Sung in 1962 was a precursor to Songun.
+The policy aimed to arm the entire population, fortify the state, educate every soldier to become a party cadre, and modernize the People's Army.